 - Locking or clicking sensations in the hip joint

 - Hip pain and stiffness

 - Limited movement

 If you experience any of the aforementioned symptoms, you should visit your doctor.
 Unfortunately, labrum tears rarely occur in isolation.
 Your doctor may therefore send you for an x-ray or magnetic resonance imaging (MRI) scan, which will enable him or her to check for other injuries within your hip joint.

 What are the treatment options for labrum tears?

-Can I make a compensation claim for torn cartilage in the hip?
+Can you make a compensation claim for torn cartilage in the hip?

 Labrum tears can be particularly inconvenient, often meaning that you cannot move around, work, look after your family or enjoy your favourite hobbies.
 Making a hip injury claim can help you to recover your lost wages and pay for any private medical treatment you require.

-To find out more about whether you are entitled to make a compensation claim for torn cartilage in the hip , please call our Freephone helpline on 0800 689 0500 or 0333 500 0993 from a mobile phone and let the 100% no win, no fee* lawyers here at Accident Advice Helpline provide you with no-obligation legal advice.
+To find out more about whether you are entitled to make a compensation claim for torn cartilage in the hip , please call our helpline on 0800 689 0500 from a landline or on 0333 500 0993 from a mobile phone and let the 100% no-win, no-fee lawyers here at Accident Advice Helpline provide you with no-obligation legal advice.
 Alternatively, fill in our 30-second test form to find out if you have a valid claim and one of our helpful claims advisers will call you to see if we can be of further assistance.